LimHyungTae/ubuntu20.04_autoinstall/README.md

-# ubuntu20.04_autoinstall
+# ubuntu20.04 Auto-Installation

-Auto install of Ubuntu 20.04
+Auto installation of Ubuntu 20.04.
+It's supper annoying to set up a computer step by step! :(

 # Requirements